 The waistband is internally faced to not only enclose all those raw edges, but also provide a lot of stability to the dress.
 For our gingham dress we again used a contrasting fabric for the internal facing and it gives me so much joy to look at the pretty insides of this dress!

 And that is my little tour of the Matilda dress!
-There are a lot of really beautiful classic tailoring details in this dress, and i’ll be posting some tutorials over the course of the next few weeks.
+There are a lot of really beautiful classic tailoring details in this dress, and I have created a really thorough set of sewalong tutorials to guide you through the whole process.
 I promise you can achieve all of these techniques – they are perfectly within your reach and i will hold your hand the whole way and show you the easiest way to get a clean professional finish that you’ll be proud of.

 If you have bought the pattern already, you can get it in store here, and if you have any questions at all, please let me know in the comments!
-I’ll be back in a few days to show you some of the gorgeous Matilda dresses our pattern testers made.
+If you would like to see some of the gorgeous Matilda dresses our pattern testers made check out this post!